 Cost of Materials

-If you order less than 500 sq. ft. or 5 squares of custom-fabricated standing seam metal panels at your local metal fabrication shop, your costs for the materials will be around $5.50 to $6.50 per sq. ft.
+If you order less than 500 sq. ft. or 5 squares of custom-fabricated standing seam panels at your local metal fabrication shop, then your costs for the materials and trim will be around $5.50 to $7.00 per sq. ft. or $550 to $750 for smaller-sized orders.

-Thus, it will cost between $2,750 and $3,250 for five squares of made-to-order standing seam panels and trim to roof over that medium-sized front porch over a patio on your house.
+Thus, it will cost between $2,750 and $3,500 for five squares of made-to-order standing seam panels and trim – enough to roof over that medium-sized front porch over a patio on your house.

-For larger size orders, such as 1,000 square feet or 10 squares and greater, you can expect to pay about $5.00 per sq. ft. for custom-fabricated standing seam panels.
+For larger-sized orders, such as 1,000 square feet or 10 squares and greater, you can expect to pay about $5.50 per sq. ft. for custom-fabricated standing seam panels.
+For larger-sized orders, metal panels can cost less than $4.50 per square foot including trim.

-Your total average material costs at these places will be around $5.50 per sq. ft. for a medium sized order of custom fabricated standing seam metal panels.
+Your total average material costs at these places will be around $5.00 per sq. ft. for a medium sized order of custom fabricated standing seam metal panels.
+For larger-sized orders, standing seam panels and trim can cost about $4.50 per square, depending on the color, metal thickness, etc.

-It’s true that you can also buy prefabricated standing seam metal panels at Lowe’s or Home Depot for about $2.00 per sq. ft., but those panels will be limited to standard lengths, colors, and will normally be made out of lower-end, thin (29 gauge) G-60 galvanized steel.
+It’s true that you can also buy prefabricated standing seam metal panels at Lowe’s or Home Depot for about $2.00-$2.50 per sq. ft., but those panels could be limited to standard lengths, basic colors in polyester paint finish (not Kynar 500) and will normally be made out of the lower-end, thin (29-gauge) G-60 galvanized steel that is not suitable for residential applications.

-For higher-end residential metal roof installations, you should aim for at least gauge 26 steel, or better yet 24 or 22 gauge (smaller number for gauge is better — the smaller the number, the thicker the panel) Galvalume steel or aluminum panels finished with Kynar 500 paint.
+For higher-end residential metal roof installations, you should aim for at least gauge 26 steel, or better yet 24- or 22-gauge (the smaller the gauge number the better — the smaller the number, the thicker the panel) Galvalume steel or aluminum panels finished with Kynar 500 paint.

 All else being equal, Galvalume (zinc-aluminum coated steel) is considered a more premium and hence preferred option vs. the G-90 Galvanized steel (zinc coating only).

-In most cases, Galvalume steel will outperform G-90 (galvanized) steel.
+In most cases, Galvalume steel will outperform G-90 (galvanized) steel, all else being equal.

-Note: Never buy low cost metal panels finished with acrylic or polyester only paint for residential applications. — Unlike, Kynar 500 paint finish, acrylic and/or polyester paints will peel and fade.
+Note: Never buy low-cost metal panels finished with acrylic or polyester only paint finish for residential applications. — Unlike, Kynar 500 paint finish, acrylic and/or polyester paints will peel and fade.

-On average, standing seam will cost anywhere from $4.00 to $8.00 to install (professional labor and workmanship warranty not including the cost of materials), depending on the difficulty of the roof and your location.
+On average, standing seam will cost anywhere from $5.50 to $11.00 to install (professional labor and workmanship warranty, not including the cost of materials), depending on the difficulty of the roof and your home’s location.

 Impressive Selection of Standard and Custom Colors